Train strikes today: Everything you need to know about rail disruption

 East Midlands Railway: No trains.

-LNER: Regular trains on core routes linking London King's Cross with Leeds, York and Newcastle.
-Planned engineering work means that a rail-replacement bus will run between Newcastle and Edinburgh.
+LNER: Regular trains on core routes linking London King's Cross with Leeds, York, Newcastle and Edinburgh.

 Great Northern: No trains.

-Greater Anglia: Limited service linking London Liverpool Street with Norwich, Ipswich, Colchester (though with impediments on Saturday 30 September due to engineering work); Southend Victoria; and Stansted airport.
+Greater Anglia: Limited service linking London Liverpool Street with Norwich, Ipswich and Colchester; Southend Victoria; and Stansted airport.

 What about the days before and after the strikes?